 The risk of Hearing Australia contributing to modern slavery continues to be low.
-Despite this low risk, the organisation has improved its practices in relation to identifying and mitigating risk during this second reporting period and will continue to be vigilant and seek to improve practices and processes to minimise that risk.
+Despite this minimal risk, the organisation continues to seek to improve its efforts in mitigating risk and will continue to be vigilant and seek to improve practices and processes to minimise that risk.
+These actions include: